Primary

 Stand in the center of a cable crossover with cables at shoulder height.
 Cross your hands to grab opposite handles.
 Pull apart with nearly straight arms, squeezing your rear delts and shoulder blades together.

-Want Reverse Cable Fly in your program?
+See where Reverse Cable Fly fits in your weekly plan

 Set cable pulleys at shoulder height on both sides.